-- Q1: Does my child need to be good in a programming language such as Java/C++/Python in order to take the subject? - A: It is not a requirement for your child to have prior knowledge in a programming language.
-Students will be progressively taught programming skills as part of the two year lesson package for the subject which is more than sufficient to meet the needs of the O levels. - Is Computing a relevant subject considered for aggregate computation to Q2: the Pre-University (i.e. Junior Colleges and Millennia Institute), Polytechnic and ITE courses? - Yes, Computing is one of the relevant subjects to Pre-University courses, A: Science and Technology-related and Design-related courses in Polytechnics.
+- Q1: Does my child need to be good in a programming language such as Python/Java/C++ to take the subject? - It is not a requirement for your child to have prior knowledge in a programming A: language.
+Students will be progressively taught programming skills as part of the two-year lesson package for the subject which is more than sufficient to meet the needs of the O levels. - Q2: Is Computing a relevant subject considered for aggregate computation to the Pre-University (i.e. Junior Colleges and Millennia Institute), Polytechnic and ITE courses? - A: Yes, Computing is one of the relevant subjects to Pre-University courses, Science and Technology-related and Design-related courses in Polytechnics.
 Otherwise, it can be considered as one of the Best 2 Other Subjects for aggregate computation in Polytechnics.
 For ITE courses, Computing can be considered as one of Best 2 or Best 3 Other Subjects for aggregate computation. - Q3: Which higher institutions offer computing as a subject at A Level?

-A: The following higher institutions will offer Computing at A Level:
+The following higher institutions will offer Computing at A Level: A:

+- Anderson Serangoon Junior College

 - Anglo-Chinese Junior College

 - Dunman High School (Junior College)

 - Hwa Chong Institution (Junior College)

 - Jurong Pioneer Junior College

 - Nanyang Junior College

 - National Junior College

+- Raffles Institution (Junior College)

 - River Valley High School (Junior College)

-- St. Andrew's Junior College

 - Temasek Junior College

 - Victoria Junior College

 - Yishun Innova Junior College